a woman drinking from a glass

 To remove chlorine from your drinking water, you have three options:

-1. Distillation or evaporation
+1. Distillation or evaporation of chlorine from the water

-2. Chemical neutralization (with Campden tablets)
+2. Chemical neutralization chlorine (with Campden tablets)

 We'll go into each method in more detail, but first we'll explain what chlorine is and why it's in Atlanta's water supply.